 And something I haven’t seen in other forums is a live chat.
 This helps when you’ve got simple questions or just want somebody to link you to what you’re looking for.

-At $20 per month I think Afflift is super newbie friendly and newbies struggle a lot with technical things like tracking, so if that’s your case it might be worth a check.
+At $20 per month the value is totally worth it.
+I think Afflift is super newbie-friendly and newbies struggle a lot with technical things like tracking, so if that’s your case it might be worth a check.
 Become an Afflift member here.

 Forums aren’t the only means of communication nowadays.
 They’re in fact quite old and social media kind of replaced them although for this niche they seem to work well.